Open Mind Zen Teachers

-Andy Hoseki Solis, Sensei is Co-founder of Open Mind Zen Naples and a long time Buddhist practitioner.
-He was introduced to meditation through the martial arts in the mid-seventies, both of which he applied as a collegiate and professional tennis player.
+Andy Hoseki Solis, Sensei is a Co-founder of Open Mind Zen Naples and a long-time Buddhist practitioner.
+He was introduced to meditation through martial arts in the mid-seventies, both of which he applied as a collegiate and professional tennis player.
 He practiced law as a civil trial attorney from 1993 to 2019 in Naples, Florida.
 In 2016, Andy was elected as a County Commissioner in Collier County, Florida, and served through 2022.
 While in office Andy applied his mindfulness and Zen practice to his role as a public servant to change how his community responds to the mental health and addiction crisis.
-Hoseki became a student of Zen Master Thich Nhat Hanh’s in the late 1990’s.
-In 2009, he was ordained by Thich Nhat Hanh as a member of the Order of Interbeing and became a student of Roshi Al Rapaport’s in 2015.
-Andy received Dharma Transmission from Roshi Rapaort in 2020.
+Hoseki became a student of Zen Master Thich Nhat Hanh’s in the late 1990s.
+In 2009, he was ordained by Thich Nhat Hanh as a member of the Order of Interbeing and became a student of Roshi Al Rapaport in 2015.
+Andy received Dharma Transmission from Roshi Rapaport in 2020.

 Frank Seisho Diaz, Ph.D., Sensei began practicing Zen at Tallahassee’s Cypress Tree Zen Center in 1994.
 He joined Open Mind Zen in 2005 and received Dharma Transmission from Fusho Roshi in 2021.
 He is the founder and resident teacher at Open Mind Zen Indiana and is currently an tenured professor at the Jacobs School of Music at Indiana University, where he teaches courses in music education and teacher wellness and conducts research on mindfulness in music and related arts.
 He has spent much of his career integrating contemplative practices into his work as a teacher, musician, and scholar, and is a frequent presenter on the topic at workshops and conferences both nationally and internationally.

 Kellie Shojaku Garza M.A., LMHC, CST., Sensei is a licensed mental health counselor and has been practicing psychotherapy since 2004.
 A large part of her practice and focus has been on working with trauma survivors.
 Kellie received Dharma Transmission from Fusho Roshi in 2021.
 She enjoys integrating psychology with her Zen practice and teaching.